hhvm/user-documentation/guides/hack/16-readonly/02-syntax.md

 }
 ```

-A readonly *parameter* signals that the function/method will not modify that parameter; a readonly *return type* signals that the function returns a readonly reference to an object that can not be modified.
+A readonly *parameter* signals that the function/method will not modify that parameter when called.
+A readonly *return type* signals that the function returns a readonly reference to an object that cannot be modified.

 ## Static and regular properties
-Static and regular properties can be marked `readonly` and, when applied, can not be modified.
+Static and regular properties marked as `readonly` cannot be modified.

 ``` Hack readonly_props.hack
 <<file:__EnableUnstableFeatures("readonly")>>